RobotecAI/rai/src/examples/turtlebot4/README.md

    - `HMI Agent` is responsible for human-robot interaction.
    - `RAI Node` is responsible for executing tasks on the robot.

-   For example you can try such prompts:
+   For example you can try the following prompts:

+   - Testing robot's identity & RAG:
+     - who are you?
-   - Could you bring me something from the kitchen? (testing robot's identity)
+     - could you bring me something from the kitchen?
+     - what is the voltage of the battery?
+   - Testing ROS 2 connection:
-   - What are your ros2 interfaces? (discovery of ros2 interfaces)
+     - What are your ros2 interfaces
-   - tell me what you see (interpretation of camera image)
+     - What do you see?
-   - Spin yourself left by 45 degrees (interaction with the robot using ros2 interfaces) - table with the robotic are shoud be visible in the camera
+     - Spin yourself left by 45 degrees
-   - Use robotic arm to pick up a box from the table (identity and intefaces doesn't allow it)
-   - Drive towards the table (when table is visible, testing ability to interpret camera image and perform actions based on the knowledge)
+     - Drive towards the table

 ### Troubleshooting